-A women’s treatment center that specializes in addiction should be equipped to handle any kind of addiction that one can think of.
-While there are many types of addiction, the one seen most often at women’s treatment centers is alcohol.
+A treatment center that specializes in addiction, like Destination Hope, should be equipped to handle any kind of addiction that one can think of.
+While there are many types of addiction, the one seen most often in treatment centers is alcohol.

-Alcohol is legal and therefore often judged by women as a lesser addiction, but it is a serious problem with more dangerous withdrawal symptoms than many illegal drugs.
-Women are the number one growing demographic amongst those suffering from alcohol abuse and addiction, and therefore, we wanted to take some time to address alcoholism and give you a self assessment that you can use as a starting point to analyze your own drinking habits or those of a loved one.
+Alcohol is legal and therefore often judged as a lesser addiction, but it is a serious problem with more dangerous withdrawal symptoms than many illegal drugs.
+Women are the number one growing demographic amongst those suffering from alcohol abuse and addiction, and therefore, we wanted to take some time to address alcoholism and give you a self-assessment that you can use as a starting point to analyze your own drinking habits or those of a loved one.

-If you find yourself saying yes to several of the questions below, consider contacting a women’s treatment center to see if you need professional help.
+If you find yourself saying yes to several of the questions below, consider contacting a comprehensive treatment center, such as Destination Hope, to see if you need professional help.

 Do You Have An Alcohol Problem?